RajendraMarkad/MERN/FrontEnd_Interview_Notes/Basics_Of_Web.md

   - **Example:** Supports multiplexing (multiple requests in one connection).

 #### c.
 CORS
-- **CORS (Cross-Origin Resource Sharing):** Allows web servers to specify who can access their resources.
+- **CORS (Cross-Origin Resource Sharing):** its a permission given to web servers to specify who can access their resources.
   - **Example:** A webpage at `example.com` making a request to `api.otherdomain.com`.
   - [Explaination](#cors)